raul23/search-ebooks/README.rst

   * The results of `ebook-meta`_ were already cached from previous runs of the ``searche-ebooks`` script by using the ``--use-cache`` flag.
-Hence, the running time of the script can be speed up not only by caching the text conversion of ebooks but the results of ``ebook-meta``.
+Hence, the running time of the script can be speed up not only by caching the text conversion of ebooks but also the results of ``ebook-meta``.
   * Here is the output of *calibre*\'s `ebook-meta`_ when running it on *Julius Caesar by William Shakespeare.epub*: